OmniSharp/omnisharp-roslyn/README.md

 We have slack room as well.
 [Get yourself invited](https://omnisharp.herokuapp.com/): [here](https://omnisharp.herokuapp.com/)

-## License

-Copyright © .NET Foundation, and contributors.

-OmniSharp is provided as-is under the MIT license.
-For more information see [LICENSE](https://github.com/OmniSharp/omnisharp-roslyn/blob/master/license.md).

 ## Code of Conduct

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/)